-S. Focus of Assignment / Project No. 1. .
-Class Participation: Participation in class is determined by engagement with the lectures and readings by asking questions and concerns 2.
-Sampling exercise: Draw a sampling plan based on the given scenario and goals 3.
+S. Focus of Assignment / Project CO Mappi No. ng 1.
+Class Participation: Participation in class is determined by engagement with CO 1- the lectures and readings by asking questions and concerns CO8 2.
+Sampling exercise: Draw a sampling plan based on the given scenario and goals CO3 3.
 CO1, Research Design: Write a research design for a project that you will work on CO2, through the semester CO3 4.
 Positionality and reflexivity statement: Reflect on your positionality as a CO4, researcher and how it affects your data collection process CO5 5.
 CO4, Observation and Interview exercises: Engage in field observation and CO5, conduct interviews in keeping with the research design CO6, 6.
 CO7, Project presentations: Oral presentations to the class on research findings CO8 7.
 Final paper: Written research paper presenting findings of the research CO7, project CO8